-When minor children are involved in divorce proceedings, the parties are required to enter into a parenting plan that determines the day-to-day responsibilities of the parents over the children, as well as determine a time-sharing schedule, a holiday schedule and parental responsibility over the major issues affecting a child’s life, such as, their education, religious upbringing, non-emergency medical decisions and extra-curricular activities.
+When minor children are involved in divorce proceedings, the parties are required to enter into a parenting plan that determines the day-to-day responsibilities of the parents over the children, as well as determine a time-sharing schedule, a holiday schedule, and parental responsibility over the major issues affecting a child’s life, such as, their education, religious upbringing, non-emergency medical decisions, and extra-curricular activities.

 We know that you will always try and consider the best interests of your children.
 However, your spouse or opposing parent may be more focused on the monetary aspects of your case.
 We will focus our efforts on the heart of your case, the children.
 We will strive to ensure that your children are protected and sheltered from the turbulence of any legal disputes.

-Cases involving children are necessarily emotional and may become quite difficult.
+Cases involving children are necessarily emotional and may become quite complicated.
 We can direct you to an appropriate mental health professional if it appears that you or your children will benefit from such crisis management.